-An extensive study of the characterization of MBone session dynamics is due to Almeroth and Ammar [17], [18].
+An extensive study of the characterization of MBone session dynamics is due Almeroth and Ammar [16], [17].
 They have developed a tool called Mlisten3 that collects the join/leave times for multicast group members in MBone sessions.
 We have applied our algorithm to some of these traces4 collected in 1996.
 We were not able to analyze more recent traces.
-As stated in [18] (see Section V-A and Fig. 3), the joining process is reasonably close to a Poisson process.
+As stated in [17], the joining process is reasonably close to a Poisson process.
 As to the on-times two cases have to be distinguished depending on the duration of a session.
 For long sessions some people will join for very long periods while others will join only for a few minutes.
 In this case, the Zipf distribution fits well in the collected data.
 In the case where sessions are short, the maximum membership duration is much shorter than for long sessions, thereby eliminating long on-times.

 We have run our algorithm on two different traces, one collected from a short audio session that started on 9th of December 96 and lasted for 1 day 10 hours 30 minutes and 40 seconds, i.e. 124240 seconds; the other one results from a long audio session that lasted from 18th of November 96 to 10th of December 96 (21 days 12 hours 37 minutes and 27 seconds, that is 1859847 seconds).
-Fig. 3 plots the actual group size and its estimation for each session.
+Fig. 2 plots the actual group size and its estimation for each session.